“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 Ever since I can remember, I’ve played this game called life by my own rules.
 Running around questioning authority and pushing the limits of acceptability; often crossing over the proverbial line-in-the-sand which usually carried it’s own own set of consequences.

 Most of the time, my efforts lead to a tanned hide at the hands of my moms favorite wooden spoon or my fathers leather belt which was branded with his name.
-Something he had picked up on a trip to Mexico.
+Something he had picked up on a recent trip to Mexico.

 No matter which of them was reminding me how much of a screw up I had just been, I learned early on that decisions had consequences.
 I learned that the choices I made, were not un-makable and that once I did what I did, I would get what I had coming.